-If you only need the fast answer, match each tool to its job.
-Cloning builds a stable DNA construct, PCR amplifies a specific sequence, and CRISPR changes DNA at a chosen site.
+If you only need the fast answer, match each tool to its job: cloning builds a stable DNA construct, PCR amplifies a specific sequence, and CRISPR changes DNA at a chosen site.

 What Biotechnology Means in Biology

 Biotechnology is broader than gene editing.
 It includes older methods such as fermentation and selective breeding, and newer methods such as recombinant DNA work, genome sequencing, and gene editing.
+The common idea is the deliberate use of biology to do useful work — making insulin, detecting a pathogen, improving a crop trait, or testing how a gene affects a disease.

 DNA Cloning: Store or Express a Sequence

 DNA cloning usually means inserting a DNA fragment into a carrier molecule such as a plasmid, then introducing that construct into cells so the sequence can be copied as the cells grow.
+Use cloning when you need a stable DNA construct, many copies of a gene, or expression of a protein from that gene.
+It is a core tool in recombinant DNA work.

 PCR: Amplify a Chosen DNA Region

 PCR, or polymerase chain reaction, is a lab method that amplifies a selected DNA region using repeated heating and cooling cycles, primers, nucleotides, and a DNA polymerase.
+Under an idealized model with perfect doubling each cycle, the amount of target DNA grows approximately as

 after cycles.
 Real PCR is not perfectly efficient, especially in later cycles, so this is an approximation, not a guarantee.